 Expression of Interest to Present

 The closing date for expressions of interest is Friday 1st October 2021.

 All presenters are invited to submit a proposal for a written chapter of 5000 – 7000 words for consideration for publication in the Cambridge Scholars Publishing book series Contemporary Approaches to Research in STEM Education.
-Proposal are due 26th November 2021.
-Accepted chapters are due 19th February 2022.
+Proposals for Volume 3 are due 29th November 2021.
+Accepted chapters are due 21st February 2022.

 Methodological Approaches to STEM Education Research – Volume 1 and 2 will be showcased at the 2021 CAR Symposium.

 CAR Coordinators: Alfred Deakin Professor Russell Tytler, Dr. Peta White, Dr. John Cripps Clark, and Dr. Joe Ferguson